 That’s typically the role of Account Executives or Customer Service Manager, whose role isn’t only to close the sale - it’s also to help the company collect the money!

-- Offer customers incentives for early payment.
-An efficient way to reduce your DSO is to offer perks for your clients to do so.
+An efficient way to reduce your DSO is to offer perks in your payment terms for your clients to do so.
 It could look like a % discount on said invoice if they pay early, or a discount on their next purchase with you.
 It could also be a kind of bonus that’s relevant to your business, or even a gift!

 Tracking your Days Sales Outstanding is primordial in your business.
 It’s a very important KPI that CEOs and CFOs alike should check daily.